rstudio/shiny/_includes/tutorial/tabsets.md

 ### Tabs and Reactive Data

-Introducing tabs into our user-interface underlines the importance of creating reactive functions for shared data.
+Introducing tabs into our user-interface underlines the importance of creating reactive expressions for shared data.
 In this example each tab provides its own view of the dataset.
 If the dataset is expensive to compute then our user-interface might be quite slow to render.
-The server script below demonstrates how to calculate the data once in a reactive function and have the result be shared by all of the output tabs:
+The server script below demonstrates how to calculate the data once in a reactive expression and have the result be shared by all of the output tabs:

 #### server.R